Student guide

 In addition to monthly expenses, you should also prepare for some one-off expenses at the beginning:

-Travelling with a taxi from the airport may cost up to €60 (please check the exact fare from the driver before the trip).
+- Travelling by taxi from the airport may cost up to €60 (please check the exact fare from the driver before the trip).

-Furniture, kitchenware and other household items as most of the apartments are rented unfurnished.
-Estimate of costs depend a lot on where your purchase these or do you buy new or second hand.
-See more under Living in Finland.
+- Furniture, kitchenware and other household items may need to be purchased, as most apartments are rented unfurnished.
+Cost estimates depend a lot on where you purchase these whether you buy them new or second hand, etc. See more under Living in Finland.

 Paying in cash is getting rarer in Finland.
-Grocery shopping and other daily purchases can be done in cash but for example some student restaurants do not take cash payments anymore.
-All though you should carry some cash in euros with you upon arrival, we recommend that you carry a credit card (VISA, MasterCard etc), if possible.
+Grocery shopping and other daily purchases can be done in cash but some student restaurants, for example, do not take cash payments anymore.
+Although you should carry some cash in euros with you upon arrival, we recommend that you carry a credit card (VISA, MasterCard etc), if possible.

 Plan what to bring

-You don't have to pack all your belongings with you, you can get practically everything you need in Finland.
+You don't have to bring all your belongings with you; you can get practically everything you need in Finland.
 However, there are some things that make it easier in the beginning.

-Documents are needed in different registrations and eg. for opening a bank account.
+The following documents are needed for different types of registration and e.g. for opening a bank account.

 EU-citizens: